toka16/typescript_example/README.md

 - Clone Repository
 - run `npm install`
-- run `npm dev` to build and run the program
+- run `npm run dev` to build and run the program